Richard Hunt (puppeteer): Death and legacy

-On January 7, 1992, Hunt died of HIV/AIDS related complications at Cabrini Hospice in Manhattan, aged 40.
+On January 7, 1992, Hunt died of AIDS-related complications at Cabrini Hospice in Manhattan, aged 40.
 He was cremated, and some of his ashes were sprinkled over the flower beds at the Hunt Family home in Closter, New Jersey.
-The Muppet Christmas Carol was dedicated to his memory.
+His memorial service was held at Cathedral of St. John the Divine on February 2, 1992.
+The Muppet Christmas Carol was dedicated in memory of him.

 Following Hunt's death, the roles of Scooter and Janice were reassigned to David Rudman in 2008.
-The roles of Beaker and Statler, likewise, were reassigned to Steve Whitmire and Jerry Nelson, respectively, with Whitmire performing Statler fulltime later in 2002.
+The roles of Beaker and Statler, likewise, were reassigned to Steve Whitmire and Jerry Nelson, respectively, with Whitmire performing Statler full-time later in 2002.
 As of 2017, Beaker is now performed by Rudman, and Statler by Peter Linz.
 John Henson was cast as Sweetums shortly prior to Hunt's death, having initially been trained by Hunt for physical performances in the attraction Muppet*Vision 3D, before Matt Vogel was cast in the role in 2009.

 On Sesame Street, Hunt's roles of Sully, Sonny Friendly, and the right head of the Two-Headed Monster were also reassigned to Rudman until the former two were eventually retired, while the role of Gladys the Cow is now performed by Jennifer Barnhart.
 The role of Don Music has been performed by Ryan Dillon since 2019.

+For the 2022 series Fraggle Rock: Back to the Rock, Hunt's characters such as Junior Gorg, Gunge, and Turbo Doozer were taken over by Dan Garza, John Tartaglia, and Ali J. Eisner, respectively.

+Hunt's biography, Funny Boy, written by Jessica Max Stein, was published by Rutgers University Press in March 2024.